 Many of Got Your 6’s nonprofit partners provide direct services to veterans.
 Therefore, by supporting its nonprofit partners—financially, strategically, and through the awareness campaign—Got Your 6 increases the number of veterans those nonprofits are able to serve.
 Got Your 6 also provides resources, opportunities, and calls to action for both veterans and civilians.
 By working to bridge the civilian-military divide, Got Your 6 helps create an environment conducive to veteran success—one in which veterans and military families are perceived as leaders and civic assets.

 The nonprofit partners of Got Your 6 have established tangible and measurable goals in the six key pillars of veteran reintegration: jobs, education, health, housing, family, and leadership.
 Eight of the nonprofit partners have taken leading roles and created commitments that demonstrate impact in each of the six pillars.
 With the help of the Clinton Global Initiative, Got Your 6 tracks and reports on the metrics behind these goals.
 You can see each nonprofit’s progress.

 All donations and merchandise sales directly support the work of the Got Your 6 campaign.
-In 2013 and 2014, Got Your 6 distributed more than $4.2 million in grants to our nonprofit partners.
+Since 2015, Got Your 6 has distributed more than $5 million in grants.
 Donate today and support our work to empower veterans and build stronger communities.
 Got Your 6 provides proof of progress, and all donations directly support the work of Got Your 6.

 The annual operating budget of the Got Your 6 campaign is underwritten through the generous support of our individual donors, sponsors and funders.
 Be The Change, Inc., a 501(c)(3) nonprofit public charity, is the organizing body and fiscal sponsor of Got Your 6.